-The AR-15 is a super reliable rifle, and they can be made to deliver outstanding long range accuracy.
+The AR-15 is a super reliable rifle, and they can be improved to deliver outstanding long range accuracy.

-I’ve spent years working on these rifles, and there are jillions of aftermarket parts available for them.
+I’ve spent years working on these rifles, and there are a jillion aftermarket parts available for them.
 However, I've seen a lot of these rifles jam

-Lightweight bullets have such light recoil, you can always see the bullet impact.
+Lightweight 40 gr. bullets have such a mild recoil, you can almost always see the bullet impact.

-We needed thousands of rounds for this trip, and since we were in a pinch for time, we decided to use affordable factory loads made by Fiocchi.
+As usual, we brought a few thousand rounds of ammo for this trip, and since we were in a pinch for time, we decided to use affordable a factory load made

-Our previous testing proved that this ammo delivers consistent MOA accuracy (or better) in all of our rifles.
-At 3,620 fps, these are HOT, flat shooting loads.
+by Fiocchi.
+Our previous testing proved that this ammo delivers consistent accuracy (better than MOA) in all of our rifles.
+At 3,620 fps, these are HOT, flat

-My last prairie dog hunt involved two of us using AR-15 rifles with 40 grain bullets.
-We used them mainly to reduce barrel jump and allow us
+Our 2016 prairie dog hunt involved two of us using AR-15 rifles with 40 grain bullets.
+We used lightweight bullets mainly to reduce barrel jump, so we

-to see the bullet impact.
-It is a rewarding sight to see a prairie dog get blasted.
-Sometimes they fly 10 feet in the air while spinning like a propeller.
+could see the bullet impact.
+(It is rewarding to "see" a prairie dog get blasted.)
+Sometimes they fly 6 feet in the air while spinning like a propeller.

-Sometimes they explode like a clay bird, and sometimes they just disappear with a familiar sound . . . .
+Sometimes a prairie dog will explode like a clay bird, and sometimes they just disappear with a familiar sound . . . .
 Whack!